gokuno1/transaction-categorization/README.md

-# transaction-categorization

-Transaction Categorization using Machine Learning
+# Transaction Categorization using Machine Learning

-Overview
+## Overview

 This project focuses on extracting structured, meaningful information from bank transaction descriptions, which are typically messy, and ambiguous.
 The goal is to build a machine-learning-driven system that can: